Umar-Qureshi/Sudoku-Checker-with-Threads-in-C/README.md

 **Information about the program:**

+* It is written in C with threads
 * 0 means a blank space in the text file
 * Checks each row, column, and sub grid with threads (for a total of 27 threads)
 * It will display which rows, columns, or sub grids are unvalid